 Amazon has released its newest model of the popular e-reader.
 This device comes bigger and better than before.
 For almost three years, Amazon hasn’t released any new models in the Kindle class.
 But now, they are back with a bang!

 The Kindle Paperwhite is a great device for avid readers who indulge themselves in reading multiple books a month.
-If you’re not a fan of reading books on LCD screens, then Kindle Paperwhite is definitely not for you.
+If you’re not a fan of reading books on a screen, then Kindle Paperwhite is definitely not for you.

 This new model has several amazing features that make it stand out from the previous kindles.

 Here are some interesting facts about this new version that you need to know if you’re planning to buy one for yourself.